Homuncoli/Voltra/README.md

 ./build/src/Voltra
 ```

-A Environment.h header is created at build/config/Environment.h containing the info from CMake in config/Environment.h.in
+A Voltra.h header is created at build/include/Voltra.h containing the info from CMake in include/Voltra.h.in

 ## Googletest